 We will continue to make investments across our business to drive growth, and therefore we expect expenses to increase.
 We will continue to invest significant resources in our people, sales and marketing to drive brand awareness and demand for our products.
-Marketing expenses as a percentage of net sales were 10.7% for 2022 and 13.9% for 2021.
+Marketing expenses as a percentage of net sales were 10.9% for 2023 and 10.7% for 2022.
 We intend to continue to increase marketing expenses in the future, focusing on elevating brand awareness across our markets, investment in digital customer acquisition and customer experience through our retail network alongside an exciting portfolio of elite athletes.
 To support our growth, we also intend to continue investing in our distribution network as well as into product inventory.
-For example, during 2022, distribution expenses increased to CHF 151.0 million, compared to CHF 96.4 million in 2021.
-Additionally, in Q3 2022, in order to facilitate our future omnichannel growth in North America and lower our distribution handling cost over time through automation, we entered into a long term third party logistics and warehouse services agreement for a new fulfillment center in Atlanta (USA).
-Such asset will be made available for On, partially in 2023, but mainly from 2025 onwards with a highly automated warehouse solution.
+For example, during 2023, distribution expenses increased to CHF 239.5 million, compared to CHF 151.0 million in 2022.
+Additionally, in both 2023 and 2022 we entered into third party logistics and warehouse services agreements for new, highly-automated fulfillment centers in and Belgium (Beringen) and Atlanta (USA), respectively, in order to facilitate our future omnichannel growth in both Europe and North America, and lower our handling cost over time through automation.
 We intend to continue investing in new manufacturing partners, which has in the past partially resulted in, and may continue to result in, higher purchasing expenses.
 We also expect to continue to invest into research and development to drive innovations and product offerings.
 To support the expansion of our own retail network, we intend to invest into additional physical retail stores and store leases.
 Our corporate infrastructure is essential to our ability to take data driven decisions, enhance customer experience, and enable an efficient and collaborative working environment for our global team.
 We plan to continue to invest in our corporate back and front-end infrastructure.